jbourke/awsbashdemo/README.md

 * Support for multiple project could be added by adding logic around the upload and restart of project.
 More commands would need to be added to support adding and removing projects.
 * Include custom VPC support.
 A new VPC, subnets, routes, and IGW could be made during the first call to `new`.
 * Support containers or git repos.
 These could be sent as arguments, and a script could replace nohup to perform setup and execution.
+* Properly split the repo.
+One repo for the project, one for the hardware code (terraform, api via bash), one for the system state (ansible, puppet, bash system setup scripts).
 * Don't use bash.
 Literally any other language would be a better idea if this needs to be used in a formal setting.
 Seriously, this is not for prod.